kwokyuenfan/kwokyuenfan.github.io/_projects/8_climate_lobbying.md

 with Jianfu Shen and Daoju Peng

-*Target: Journal of Corporate Finance*
+*Expected to be submitted to Journal of Corporate Finance*

 This study investigates how regulatory uncertainty shapes corporate climate lobbying strategies and examines the financial and environmental consequences of these strategic choices.